What's the best visa to stay long term in Thailand ?

 A 3 months Tourist Visa used to be one of the easiest way to stay long term in Thailand.

-You apply from your home country or from one of Thailand's neighbor country and you have yourself a 60 days visa that you can extend for an extra 30 days at the immigration.
+You apply from your home country or from one of Thailand's neighbor country and you get a 60 days visa that you can extend for an extra 30 days at the immigration.

 For years, people would stay on tourists visa only, leaving the country every 3 months for a visa run and coming back with another tourist visa.
 (I'll probably dedicate a post to visa runs, let me know in the comments if you want to learn more about it)

 That worked well for a lot of people until around 2015, when the immigration started to crack down on those that were doing that and on agencies that were helping them.

 Now the "rule" is no more than 2 tourist visas of 3 months per year.